Microsoft OneNote Review 2023: Price, Features, Pros & Cons

 You Can Access Premium Features in Other Microsoft Apps

-Subscribing to Microsoft 365 will give you access to other premium features in Microsoft apps, such as Word, Excel, PowerPoint, and Outlook.
+Subscribing to Microsoft 365 will give you access to other premium features in Microsoft apps, such as Word, Excel, PowerPoint, Outlook, and even Microsoft Dynamics 365.

 In a nutshell, the main differences between free and premium include the amount of storage provided, collaboration features, formatting options, and accessing the premium features in other Microsoft apps.